coreyfournier/Generator/README.md

   * generator is running and connected to ATS.
   * 0 ground -12v DC is connted to 23.
   * +12v DC is supplied to 194.
+  * I was unable to trigger the transfer via optocoupler.
+It only worked via relay.